haddocking/haddocking.github.io/publications/index.md

 * J.P.G.L.M.
 Rodrigues, A.S.J.
 Melquiond and  **A.M.J.J.
 Bonvin**.
 [Molecular Dynamics Characterization of the Conformational Landscape of Small Peptides: A series of hands-on collaborative practical sessions for undergraduate students](http://dx.doi.org/doi:10.1002/bmb.20941).
 _Biochemistry and Molecular Biology Education_, *44*, 160-167 (2016).

-* A. Vangone, R. Oliva, L. Cavallo and **A.M.J.J.
-Bonvin**.
-Prediction of Biomolecular Complexes.
-In: _From Protein Structure to Function with Bioinformatics._ Ed.
-Daniel John Rigden, Springer, In Press.

 * R. Zhang, T. Eckert, T. Lutteke, S. Hanstein, A. Scheidig, **A.M.J.J.
 Bonvin**, N.E.
 Nifantiev, T. Kozar, R. Schauer, M. Abdulaziz Enani and H.C.
 Siebert.
 [Structure-function relationship of antimicrobial peptides and proteins in respect to contact-molecules on pathogen surfaces](http://europepmc.org/abstract/med/26139116).